AlexanderPaulStevens/Explainability-in-Process-Outcome-Prediction/README.md

 Complementary code to reproduce the work of "Explainable Predictive Process Monitoring: Evaluation Metrics and Guidelines for Process Outcome Prediction"

 ![Guidelines for XAI drawio-1](https://user-images.githubusercontent.com/75080516/183253235-2a255ae8-7be9-4552-a80b-cc655335979e.png)
-_This figure contains the guideline to obtain eXplainable Models for Outcome Prediction (X-MOP)_ An overview of the files and folders:
+_This figure contains the guideline to obtain eXplainable Models for Outcome Prediction (X-MOP) An overview of the files and folders:

 ### labeled_logs_csv_processed

 This folder contains cleaned and preprocessed event logs that are made available by this GitHub repository: [Benchmark for outcome-oriented predictive process monitoring](https://github.com/irhete/predictive-monitoring-benchmark).
 They provide 22 event logs, and we have selected 13 of them.
 The authors of this work an GitHub repository provide a [Google drive link](https://drive.google.com/open?id=154hcH-HGThlcZJW5zBvCJMZvjOQDsnPR) to download these event logs.

-### Preprocessing files
+### Preprocessing

 The preprocessing and hyperoptimalisation are derivative work based on the code provided by [Outcome-Oriented Predictive Process Monitoring: Review and Benchmark](https://github.com/irhete/predictive-monitoring-benchmark).
 We would like to thank the authors for the high quality code that allowed to fastly reproduce the provided work.
 - dataset_confs.py
 - DatasetManager.py
 - EncoderFactory.py

+Next, the event log specifications are obtained with the following file:

+-data_information.py

+This .py file allows you to obtain a csv that contains all the event log specifications.

 ### Hyperoptimalisation of parameters
 - Hyperopt_ML.py